cube-js/cube/docs/content/Examples-Tutorials-Recipes/Using-different-schemas-for-tenants.md

 do it.
 We'll pass the tenant name into the `repositoryFactory` inside [`securityContext`](https://cube.dev/docs/security/context#top).
 We also should define the [`contextToAppId`](https://cube.dev/docs/config#context-to-app-id) property for caching schema compilation result.
-Our cube.js file we'll look like
+Our `cube.js` file will look like
 this:

 ```javascript